Contours (album)

-Contours is the second album by American saxophonist Sam Rivers recorded in 1965 and released on the Blue Note label.
+Contours is the second album by American saxophonist Sam Rivers, recorded in 1965 and released on the Blue Note label.
 The CD reissue contains an alternate take as a bonus track.

 Reception

-The Allmusic review by Stephen Thomas Erlewine awarded the album 5 stars and stated "On Contours, his second Blue Note album, tenor saxophonist Sam Rivers fully embraced the avant-garde, but presented his music in a way that wouldn't be upsetting or confusing to hard bop loyalists...
+The Allmusic review by Stephen Thomas Erlewine stated, "On Contours, his second Blue Note album, tenor saxophonist Sam Rivers fully embraced the avant-garde, but presented his music in a way that wouldn't be upsetting or confusing to hard bop loyalists...
 Rarely is Contours anything less than enthralling, and it remains one of the high water [sic] of the mid-'60s avant-garde movement".